Mesh3l911/Sub_Analyser/README.md

 # Sub_Analyser v1.0 :

-<br><b>It's a tool that automates the process of testing websites against Sub-Domain TakeOver vulnerabilities</b>
+<br><b>It's a tool that automates the process of testing websites against Sub-Domain TakeOver vulnerabilities.It's provided with 36 different services from @EdOverflow repo [ can-i-take-over-xyz ] and others that I've collected throughout my own experience ^_^  </b>
 <br>

 # Usage :